 4. Create a Gallery Wall art with your TV Cords

-Sometimes you can live the wires in plain sight and still make the look great.
-Be creative and have an image of either a city, object or name of your loved one with the wires.
-For you to achieve this, the first outline the wall with a pencil that can easily be erased.
+Sometimes you can live the wires in plain sight and still make them look great.
+Be creative and have an image of either a city, object, or name of your loved one with the wires.
+For you to achieve this, the first outlines the wall with a pencil that can easily be erased.
 Measure the length of the cords with a string and do the art-craft fitly.
 The wires can be mounted using mounting tape.

 5. Feed wires through a TV stand

-put the electrical tangled wires behind a mounted TV.
+Put the electrical tangled wires behind a mounted TV.
 Put the wires in a nicely tied notch.
 Hide at the back of the TV using recessed cable plates and ensure they are cannot be seen.
-Guests might think you have a wireless and new system media.
+Guests might think you have wireless and new system media.

 6. Make a wood frame and cover in in fabric